dmh2000/go_assessment/README.md

 Here's how to work this:

-1. set up Go
+1. Set up Go
-2. clone or fork this repo
+2. Clone or fork this repo
 3. Start the browser based test framework (test_browser.sh or test_browser.cmd).
-Open a browser to the host:port
+Open a browser to the host:port (:8080 by default)

-- Loop
-  - refresh the page to run the tests (I'm working on an automatic refresh on save)
+4. Refresh the page to run the tests
-  - modify the skeleton files in ./app until the test passes
+5. Update the skeleton files in ./app
-  - go to the next test
+6. When all tests pass you are done

 #### Running the Tests